Marc-André Hamelin

-Marc-André Hamelin, OC, OQ (born September 5, 1961), is a Canadian virtuoso pianist and composer.
-Hamelin has received 11 Grammy Award nominations.
+Marc-André Hamelin, OC, OQ (born September 5, 1961) is a Canadian virtuoso pianist and composer who has received 11 Grammy Award nominations.
 He is on the faculty of the New England Conservatory of Music.

 Biography

+Education

 Born in Montreal, Quebec, Hamelin began his piano studies at the age of five.
-His father, a pharmacist by trade who was also an amateur pianist, introduced him to the works of Charles-Valentin Alkan, Leopold Godowsky, and Kaikhosru Shapurji Sorabji when he was still young.
+His father, a pharmacist who was also an amateur pianist, introduced him to the works of Charles-Valentin Alkan, Leopold Godowsky and Kaikhosru Shapurji Sorabji when he was still young.
 He studied at the École de musique Vincent-d'Indy in Montreal with Yvonne Hubert and then at Temple University in Philadelphia with Harvey Wedeen.
-In 1989, he was awarded the Virginia Parker Prize.
+In 1989, he received the Virginia Parker Prize.

+Performances and recordings

 Hamelin has given recitals in many cities.
-Festival appearances have included Bad Kissingen, Belfast, Cervantino, La Grange de Meslay, Husum Piano Rarities, Lanaudière, Ravinia, La Roque d’Anthéron, Ruhr Piano, Halifax (Nova Scotia), Singapore Piano, Snape Maltings Proms, Mänttä Music Festival, Turku and Ottawa Strings of the Future, as well as the Chopin Festivals of Bagatelle (Paris), Duszniki and Valldemossa.
+His festival appearances have included Bad Kissingen, Belfast, Cervantino, La Grange de Meslay, Husum Piano Rarities, Lanaudière, Ravinia, La Roque d’Anthéron, Ruhr Piano, Halifax (Nova Scotia), Singapore Piano, Snape Maltings Proms, Mänttä Music Festival, Turku and Ottawa Strings of the Future, as well as the Chopin Festivals of Bagatelle (Paris), Duszniki and Valldemossa.
 He appears regularly in both the Wigmore Hall Masterconcert Series and the International Piano Series at London’s South Bank Centre.
 He plays annually in the Herkulessaal in Munich and has given a series of recitals in Tokyo.

+In 1994, Hamelin recorded the piano concerto of Adolf von Henselt with the BBC Scottish Symphony Orchestra conducted by Martyn Brabbins.
+The technical difficulties of this work had prevented it from becoming well-known despite admiration from Clara Schumann and Franz Liszt.

+On June 21, 2001, Hamelin performed the Piano Concerto of Busoni with the Orchestre de la Suisse Romande in Geneva, Switzerland.